ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Bloodthorn**: Makes the target vulnerable to soul gems for 3 seconds.
 Absorbs 10 health, but doesn't affect constructs.
 * **Fang of Haynekhtnamet**: Deals 30 shock damage and half as much magicka damage.
 Does triple damage to constructs.
 * **Keening**: The wielder can summon the Shade of Arniel Gane.
-* **Mehrunes' Razor**: Mehrunes' Razor has a 0% chance to deal 600 irresistible damage (1% for killing at least 100 people, animals, creatures, undead, daedra, and dwarven constructs, each type counting separately).
+* **Mehrunes' Razor**: Mehrunes' Razor has a 0% chance to deal 600 irresistible damage (1% plus another 1% for killing at least 100 people, animals, creatures, undead, daedra, and dwarven constructs, each type counting separately and only once).
 * **Nettlebane**: Burns spriggans for 10 fire damage per second for 5 seconds, and staggers them.
 Nettlebane draws energy from the animus of sacrificed spriggans.
 * **Valdr's Lucky Dagger**: 5% chance to paralyze the target for 1 seconds.